chaunceyt/go-examples/webproject-api-using-gin/README.md

 ## Proof of concept

-Create an API endpoint that accepts a JSON payload and creates an environment
+Create an API endpoint that accepts a JSON payload instructing it to create an environment from the parameters submitted.
+This is ALPHA work.

 ## Example payload